MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-interactive-customer-journey.md

 In [Create a simple customer journey with email messaging](create-simple-customer-journey.md), you created the simplest possible customer journey, which simply sends an email message to all contacts in a segment.
 Now we'll go a bit deeper into customer journeys to see how to add interactive features and decision points by including landing pages and triggers in the design.

-1. Go to **Marketing** &gt; **Marketing Execution** &gt; **Marketing Emails** and create a new email message like the one you made in [Create a marketing email and go live](create-marketing-email.md).
+1. Go to **Marketing** > **Marketing Execution** > **Marketing Emails** and create a new email message like the one you made in [Create a marketing email and go live](create-marketing-email.md).
 Be sure to include all the minimum requirements&mdash;name, subject, from-contact, subscription center link, and sender physical address—but don't go live yet.

     > [!TIP]
     > Consider choosing a non-blank email template this time.
 These templates not only have sample content, graphics, and column layouts, but also include all mandatory elements such as the subscription center link and physical address.